Last update: 23 March 2021

 Reporters Without Borders has launched a tool named Tracker 19, which refers to both COVID-19 as article 19 of the Universal Declaration of Human Rights (freedom of opinion and expression).
 The aim of this project is the evaluate the impact of the COVID-19 pandemic on journalism and to document instances of state censorship and misinformation.
 The map below visualises the countries where incidents have been recorded.

 Other challenges that journalists and media professionals have needed to face, are adapting their work by means of working online and social distancing.
 Furthermore, the financial health of independent media outlets is under threat, as many of them are experiencing a decline in revenue from advertising.
 This may have a big impact on critical reporting, but shows the need for media businesses to focus on scenario planning and a business continuity plan.
+Read our blog with links to many useful resources for media to survive the pandemic.

 Explore the following topics: